Olive Dame Campbell: Biography

 In 1922 Olive was back to work and ready to embark on a trip to Copenhagen via a fellowship provided by the American-Scandinavian Foundation in order to study the Danish Folk School style of education, in hopes of finding a way to revitalize the local Appalachian school system.
 Accompanied by her sister Daisy Dame and colleague Marguerite Butler, the women spent 18 months traveling between Denmark, Norway, Sweden, and Finland, visiting local schools along the way.

 In 1925 upon her return, Olive founded the John C. Campbell Folk School in Brasstown, North Carolina.
-This folkehjskoler, or folk school dedicated to her late husband was based on noncompetitive Scandinavian schools for common people, where no grades were given and no one ever failed.
+This folkehøjskoler, or folk school dedicated to her late husband was based on noncompetitive Scandinavian schools for common people, where no grades were given and no one ever failed.
 Instead, students and teachers formed a community that worked together in the process of improving their quality of life through education.
 Keith House, the heart of the school, was built on land donated by the parents of Fred O. Scroggs, with materials and labor pledged and donated by local people who were delighted to have a school dedicated to their well-being.
 At first the curriculum centered around improving agricultural practices to relieve poverty.
 For decades regional folk dancing was also encouraged.
 With Olive's encouragement, idle men sitting outside of Fred O. Scroggs' General Store found a way to bring much-needed income to their families by carving realistic animals.
 The Brasstown Carvers began with Olive's designs then branched into original work.

 Olive continued to work in collecting ballads and handicrafts until her death in 1954.
 She was known for her meticulous preservation of ballads, sense of humor and attentive listening.
 While she had no surviving children, the legacy of her work in collecting crafts and ballads, along with the founding of the John C. Campbell Folk School, lives on today.